-Individuals impacted by Title IX Sexual Harassment may contact the Office of Equityto receive support, resources, and information even if they do not wish to move forward with the Formal Complaint Resolution Process described in Section III below.
+Individuals impacted by Title IX Sexual Harassment may contact the Office of Civil Rights and Title IX Compliance to receive support, resources, and information even if they do not wish to move forward with the Formal Complaint Resolution Process described in Section III below.
 Please see section III for more information.
 To speak to someone confidentially without making a report to the University, please see the Confidential Resources listed in Section II(A) below.

-While anonymous reports will be reviewed by the Office of Equity, the University'sability to address Title IX Sexual Harassment reported by anonymous sources is significantly limited.
+While anonymous reports will be reviewed by the Office of Civil Rights and Title IX Compliance, the University'sability to address Title IX Sexual Harassment reported by anonymous sources is significantly limited.